US Customs Clearance Guide: Process & Advanced Terms (Updated 2026)

 Occasionally, CBP may need more information or identify an issue with your entry.

-CF-28 (Request for Information): This is not a penalty.
-It means CBP is requesting additional details or documents to verify your entry, such as a Free Trade Agreement Certificate of Origin.
+- CF-28 (Request for Information): This is not a penalty.
+CBP is requesting additional details or documents to verify your entry, such as a free trade agreement certificate of origin.

-CF-29 (Notice of Action): This is a more formal notice indicating that CBP has taken action on your entry, such as changing a tariff classification or value, which may result in higher duties.
+- CF-29 (Notice of Action): This is a formal notice indicating that CBP has taken action on your entry, such as changing a tariff classification or value.
 You typically have 20 days to respond if you wish to dispute the action.

-2. Filing & Data Systems: RLF, EDI, and ACE Explained
+2. Filing and Data Systems: RLF, EDI, and ACE Explained

 Modern customs brokerage relies on sophisticated electronic systems.

-ACE (Automated Commercial Environment): This is the primary system used by the U.S. government for processing imports and exports.
-It provides a "single window" for trade data, eliminating paperwork and improving efficiency.
+- ACE (Automated Commercial Environment): The primary system used by the U.S. government for processing imports and exports.
+It provides a single window for trade data.

-EDI (Electronic Data Interchange): This is the technology that allows your customs broker to electronically transmit business documents directly into the ACE portal, further automating the process.
+- EDI (Electronic Data Interchange): The technology that allows your customs broker to electronically transmit business documents directly into the ACE portal.

-RLF (Remote Location Filing): This is a program that allows customs brokers with a national permit to electronically file entries for cargo arriving at any U.S. port, regardless of where the broker is physically located.
-It offers consistency and efficiency in cargo processing.
+- RLF (Remote Location Filing): A program that allows customs brokers with a national permit to electronically file entries for cargo arriving at any U.S. port, regardless of where the broker is located.

 3. Advanced Entry Procedures: Valuation and Reconciliation

-Valuation Analysis: CBP must appraise the value of an asset to ensure duties are calculated correctly.
-This analysis relies on "number crunching" to determine a product's value based on what was actually paid or payable.
+- Valuation Analysis: CBP appraises the value of goods to confirm duties are calculated correctly based on what was actually paid or payable.

-Reconciliation Prototype: This program allows an importer to file an entry with estimated information (like value or classification) and then submit a final, adjusted "reconciliation" entry to CBP at a later date.
-This is useful for complex situations where final costs are not known at the time of arrival.
-The reconciliation is then liquidated (finalized) by CBP.
+- Reconciliation Prototype: Allows an importer to file an entry with estimated information and submit a final adjusted reconciliation entry later.
+Useful when final costs are not known at arrival.

-Typically, customs clearance takes less than 24 hours.
-However, if there are documentation errors or a physical inspection is required, it can take several days or weeks.
+Typically less than 24 hours for electronic filings with complete documentation.
+If there are documentation errors or a physical inspection is required, it can take several days or weeks.

 The customs clearance fee is the service charge from your customs broker.
 This is separate from the actual government duties and taxes.